 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Penile Cancer.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 About the penis

-The penis is the external genital organ of a man.
+The penis is the external male genital organ.
 It is made up of 3 chambers of spongy tissue that contain smooth muscle and many blood vessels and nerves.
 The corpora cavernosa makes up 2 of the chambers that are located on both sides of the upper part of the penis.
 The corpus spongiosum is located below the corpora cavernosa and surrounds the urethra.
 The urethra is the tube through which urine and semen leave the body at an opening called the meatus.
 At the tip of the penis, the corpora cavernosa expands to form the head of the penis, or glans.

 About penile cancer